About

 The following year, I completed Harvard’s CS50: Computer Science for Web Programming, a professional certification that challenged me to build full-stack projects and connect the dots between logic, design, and user experience.

-Each of these experiences has shaped not only my technical foundation but also the way I approach learning: with persistence, curiosity, and a genuine excitement for building.
+Each of these experiences shaped not only my technical foundation but also how I approach learning.
+With persistence, curiosity, and a genuine drive to keep building something real.

 debugging.with.grace_or.not_